-Students, who wish to earn a Standard Diploma, must meet the graduation requirement of 40 documented service learning hours.
+Students, who wish to earn a Standard Diploma, must meet the graduation requirement of 40 service learning hours plus a written reflection.
 Students should be encouraged to use their service learning experiences as discussion or written topics whenever appropriate as a part of class assignments.

-Tier 1-40 Hours Guidelines Specific to the 40 Hour Service Learning Requirement
+Tier 1-40 Hours

+Guidelines Specific to the 40 Hour Service Learning Requirement

 - 1. All high school students seeking a Standard Diploma are required to participate in the program. - 2.
-Service performed over the summer or performed as part of an organization that is not a school sponsored club or organization must meet Service Learning Guidelines to earn Service Learning hours. - 3.
-All Service Learning Hours must be documented on the Volunteer Service Record Log Sheet.
-Log Sheets can be downloaded from this website.
-Log Sheets must be returned to the Service Learning Coordinator.
+Service performed over the summer or performed as part of an organization that is not a school sponsored club or organization must meet Service Learning Guidelines to earn Service Learning hours.

+3. All Service Learning Hours must be documented on the Service Learning Record-Graduation Requirement Tier 1 Log Sheet.
+Tier 1 Log Sheets must be returned to the Service Learning Coordinator.
 Students must retain a copy of this form for their records.
 Students may start earning Service Learning Hours as soon as they are promoted to ninth grade.